 If you’re scrolling through Google Home’s voice options, you’ll discover that there are celebrity voice options you can use, but you don’t have to activate them from that menu.
 All you have to do is say, “Hey Google, talk like John Legend,” or whoever you prefer, and the voice assistant will address you in that voice until you tell it otherwise.

 A nice bonus of voice customizations is that you don’t have to pick one voice for your Google Home; you can customize it according to who is issuing the voice commands.
 If you’d prefer to hear a generic voice respond to you, but your partner would prefer to hear Issa Rae’s voice, you can easily achieve this.

-If you’re finding that Google Assistant speaks to you a little too rapidly or slowly, there’s an easy way to decrease or increase the talking speed.
+If you’re finding that Google Assistant speaks to you a little too rapidly, simply ask, "Can you repeat that slower?" to hear the previous response at a more manageable speed.

 - How to save Blink videos to USB

 - Save on energy bills with a Google Nest Thermostat — now 30% off